archxit/archxit/README.md

 ### Full-Stack Java Developer · FinTech & Technology Enthusiast · MIT Manipal

-I am a third-year B.Tech student in Computer and Communication Engineering at MIT Manipal.
+Third-year B.Tech student in Computer and Communication Engineering at MIT Manipal.
-My work is focused on building scalable full-stack applications and exploring the intersection of software engineering and finance, including algorithmic trading and financial systems.
+Focused on scalable full-stack development and the intersection of software engineering and finance, including algorithmic trading and market systems.

 ---